alexasp/norbis-prediction-20170118/README.md

 Use Git Bash as your terminal for the remainder of this guide.

 ### Everybody
+You may need to install pip.
+If the commands in this section fail due to pip missing, [follow these instructions](https://pip.pypa.io/en/stable/installing/).

 Install AWS CLI by typing the following in your terminal:

     pip install awscli